-Hundreds of thousands of visitors arrive in Austin each March for South by Southwest (SXSW for short), a 10-day event that encompasses music, tech and film.
-To make the most of SXSW, book a stay at one of the following hotels.
+Hundreds of thousands of visitors arrive in Austin each March for South by Southwest (SXSW), a music, tech and film festival.
+To make the most of the Live Music Capital of the World, book a stay at one of the following hotels.

 Completed in 1886, The Driskill is the oldest operating hotel in Austin.
-It was here that Lyndon B Johnson took future first lady Lady Bird on their first date, and Concrete Blonde’s hit ‘Ghost of a Texas Ladies’ Man’ recounts an encounter that rock legend Annie Lennox is reputed to have had with one of the three ghosts that are thought to haunt the property.
-If you’re up for a bit of adventure mixed with Texas-style luxury, and want to be in the middle of the action, this venue is for you.
+It was here that President Lyndon B Johnson took his future wife, Lady Bird, on their first date, and Concrete Blonde’s hit Ghost of a Texas Ladies’ Man recounts an encounter that rock legend Annie Lennox is reputed to have had with one of the three ghosts that haunt the property.
+If you like adventure mixed with Texas-style luxury, this venue is for you.

 Conveniently located in the heart of south Austin, the Springhill Suites delivers quality service well above its price tag.
 This three-star hotel boasts a modern, fresh design, large rooms, a 24-hour gym and wellness facilities with an indoor pool.
-It’s also worth noting that the Springhill Suites is only a short drive from the Austin-Bergstrom Airport, so you’ll have more time to explore the city at the beginning and end of your trip.
-The hotel also offers an affordable regular shuttle into Austin’s downtown.
+It’s also worth noting that the Springhill Suites is only a short drive from Austin-Bergstrom Airport, so you’ll have more time to explore the city at the beginning and end of your trip.
+The hotel also offers an affordable regular shuttle into Downtown Austin.

-This retro motor inn is famed for its funky throwback rooms, kidney-shaped swimming pool and suggestive neon sign.
+This retro motor inn is famed for its funky retro rooms, kidney-shaped swimming pool and suggestive neon sign.
 Its prime location gives guests a great opportunity to explore Austin’s bars, live music and quirky shopping on the buzzy South Congress Avenue.
-The famous pool is at the heart of the action, while diner Joann’s Fine Foods, specializing in home-made Tex-Mex, is open daily for breakfast, lunch and dinner.
+The famous pool is at the heart of the action, while Joann’s Fine Foods, a diner specializing in home-made Tex-Mex, is open daily for breakfast, lunch and dinner.
 Many of Austin’s best bars and music venues (including the legendary Continental Club) are an easy walk away, as is the city’s downtown area – just a short stroll across the famous bat bridge.